MAECProject/maec5-to-stix2-translator/README.md

 python-stix2 library is installed, and it supports STIX 2.1.
 As of this writing, no released version of python-stix2 supports STIX 2.1.

+Note that this library isn't designed to validate MAEC content.
+It mostly assumes the content is correct.
+If it isn't, results are unpredictable.
+Exceptions might be thrown, or some components of the MAEC package could be silently dropped in the translation.
+The results might not be what you expect.

 #### Commandline Usage

     usage: maec2stix [-h] [-o OUT] [-e ENCODING] [-p] in